piyusss11/mathKraftAssignment/README.md

 - Use modular components for the game screens, and the components should be in the `game/components` folder

 ## Submissions
-- Create a fork of the repository
+- Close the repository code.
-- Make the necessary changes to the code
+- Make the necessary changes to the code.
-- Create a pull request to merge your changes into the main repository
+- Submit a zip (or tar.gz) with the game and a short video recording of the game play.
-  - Mention your name and email id in the PR comments.
+- Main the zip file to `sahasra@mathkraft.org` with your contact details.

 ## Guidelines